 - Some of the Heating and Ventilation classes (Dark Amber) are being reviewed by an international panel and so we must wait for the outcome of their discussions before we tackle them in the UK.

 - IT and Data infrastructure Classes will be tackled in Q1 2019 as will PPE and Workwear, Fixings, Tools and Hand Tools.

 - Classes in white are not of major importance in our sector or are on hold.

 In the course of this work it emerged that some important product ranges are unique to the UK, these include steel trunking and pre-assembled consumer units.
-David is currently organising working groups to create these ETIM Classes from scratch.
+The EDA is organising working groups to create these ETIM Classes from scratch.

 - Steel Trunking will be reviewed on 26 February 2019

 - Consumer Units will be reviewed towards the end of February or beginning of March

 A final important point to note about the ETIM standard:

 - It is our belief that once manufacturers start to classify their products according to the anglicised ETIM standard they will wish to make further changes and tweaks to the translations and may wish to add new products features and attributes that are important for the UK Market;

 - As new building regulations and standards come into force and new technologies appear on the market, the ETIM Classification Model will have to adapt.
 Already, 18th Edition amendments will have to be considered.